 Rearrange content so that it gives visitors a quick way to browse the site.
 Leave room for plenty of text with line height and big margins.

 It’s also wise to think about contrast in your layout.
-Text should be very easy to read and easy to skim from a distance.
+The text should be very easy to read and easy to skim from a distance.

 The Esquire homepage is a decent example of high-contrast text with lots of padding.
 A screen reader could render this contrast moot, but the vast majority of users have CSS enabled.